 Where to Eat: Take a break for lunch at Cardinal Café + Shop and browse the small town of Sharbot Lake.
 Stop for some fine dining on your way back on the Boulton House Restaurant‘s gorgeous riverside patio in Carleton Place.
 Satisfy your sweet tooth at the brand new Cottage Country Candy Factory Outlet on Highway 7 in Marmora.

-Add a Day: Spend the night in luxury at Perth Manor, a luxurious and historic inn just steps from downtown Perth.
-This is your last chance before the manor is turned into a private residence in early September!
+Add a Day: Spend the night in luxury at Nevis Estate, a luxurious and historic bed and breakfast just steps from downtown Perth.

 Route 2: Cruising the King’s Highway